demarey-baker/daShop/README.md

 # daShop

-#About
+# About
-Eccommerce Web Application developed using PHP
+E-Commerce Web Application developed using PHP

-#Installation
+# Installation
 Just use wamp or xamp and check localhost/daShop
 Use the following credentials to test